 You may choose to tell your employer if you wish or if there are requirements to the job that your epilepsy would prevent you from doing.
-(Example: Being able to lift 20kg.)
+(For example – being able to lift 20 kg.)

 If they find out I have epilepsy, can they refuse to hire me?

 No!
-The only reason an employer could choose not to hire an individual with epilepsy would be if your epilepsy would be a danger to you or others and the risk cannot be mitigated through accommodation.
-(Example: Operating heavy machinery.)
+The only reason an employer could choose not to hire an individual with epilepsy would be if your epilepsy would cause a danger to you or others and the risk cannot be mitigated through accommodation.
+(For example – operating heavy machinery.)

-Can I be fired if my employer asks me to do something new and because of my epilepsy, I cannot?
+Can I be fired if my employer asks me to do something new, but due to my epilepsy I cannot?

 Your employer has to abide by their duty to accommodate.
-This means that if your employer asks you to work a different shift and you cannot due to your epilepsy they have an obligation to switch your shift with another employee.
+For example, if your employer asks you to work a different shift and you cannot due to your epilepsy, they have an obligation to switch your shift with another employee.

 Other examples of Duty to Accommodate include:

-- Your employed needs you to carry heavy objects up the stairs but you are incapable of doing so, another employee could do it for you, if you take on some of their responsibilities.
+- Your employer needs you to carry heavy objects up the stairs – however due to your epilepsy, you are incapable of doing so.
+In this case another employee can do it for you, as long as you are able to take on some of your coworkers responsibilities.

-- If your epilepsy causes you to fall to the floor during a seizure, your employer would be required to take basic safety precautions, like installing padding on sharp corners.
+- If your epilepsy causes you to fall to the floor during a seizure, your employer would be required to take basic safety precautions such as installing padding on sharp corners.

 Employers are only obligated to abide by the Duty to Accommodate as long as it does not impose undue hardship upon them.
 This means that your employer is not obligated to inflict financial hardship upon themselves or put any one else at risk or in danger.
 There is no set of guidelines to govern undue hardship and it varies by organization.

 What do I do if I feel like I am being discriminated against by my employer or my co-workers?